Welcoming home a new puppy is one of the greatest experiences in your life.

 I agree that they are an inexpensive way how to deal with the potty problem during the early puppy stage, but we all know that they are nothing like the natural grass, wood, or leaves that dogs tend to pee on.

-So get them off as soon as possible, if you don’t want your dog to pee all over your house, or use some other alternatives.
+So get them off as soon as possible or use some other alternative, if you don’t want your dog to pee all over your house.

 8. Leaving puppy home alone for too long